 See the other dangerous drug lawsuits that we’ve covered.

 Do I Have a Glyxambi Lawsuit?

-The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Glyxambi lawsuits.
-We are handling individual litigation nationwide and currently investigating potential settlements in all 50 states.
+The Product Liability & Defective Drug Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Glyxambi lawsuits.
+We are handling individual litigation nationwide and are currently investigating potential settlements in all 50 states.